Love in Your Relationship

 When things are not going well in your relationship, do you ask yourself, “How did we get here?”
 What was once a loving and close relationship now feels distant and alienated.
 Are you angry and fighting or is one of you having an affair or struggling with an addiction?
 What about your sex life?
 Have you lost some desire for each other?
 Couples therapy provides insights and tools to feel more connected, tender and passionate again, leading to a transformative, emotional experience.

-Using psycho-education, discussions, role-plays, couple communication and sexuality exercises to build skills, Clare and Gail help you to hold your relationship in loving regard.
+Using psycho-education, discussions, role-plays, couple communication and sexuality exercises to build skills, Clare helps you to hold your relationship in loving regard.
 Most couples' sessions are an hour and a half to two hours in length, either every week or every other week.

 The Focus of Couples' Therapy

 The first step in understanding your relationship dynamics is to identify the style and pattern of communication that keeps you in a vicious cycle—your relationship dance.
 RLT calls this “your bad deal”.
 For example, one person expresses herself/himself as an angry pursuer, and the other person expresses herself/himself as a helpless withdrawer.